richu101/VScode-AVR-programmer/README.md

 ```
 After adding the path to the libraries dont forget to put  **,**  in the end eg: "/usr/lib/avr/include" , "/usr/lib/avr/serial" , "/usr/lib/avr/uart"

-<u> Except includepath and compailer path rest content you can copy from my c_cpp_properties.json </u>
+<u> Except includepath and compiler path rest content you can copy from my c_cpp_properties.json </u>

 - **Copy the tasks.json file and paste it into your .vscode**